Skip to content

 • Request paths, headers, query parameters, and body content are attacker-controlled.

 • The framework provides layered protections.
-Core protections (path normalization, header injection prevention, body size limits) are always active.
-Security response headers are opt-in via WithSecureHeaders().
+Header injection prevention, body size limits, and timeouts are active by default.
+Security response headers are opt-in via WithSecureHeaders(), and app-level path traversal prevention is opt-in via WithPathTraversal() or WithSecurity().

 ThreatSeverityStatus